About Steve Hartman

 Born and raised in Edwardsville, Ill., Hartman is a Midwest boy at heart.
 He uses his experiences growing up in a small town, and today raising his sons in that same town, as muse for his pieces.
 They’re scenes similar to what he painted under the tutelage of Dennis DeToye, his mentor at Edwardsville High School, and then again at Eastern Illinois University where he received his BA in Art with an emphasis in Graphic Design.

 By 1992, Hartman put his brush to the side for his computer.
-As a graphic designer and currently creative director at Falk Harrison in St. Louis, Hartman has helped market nonprofit and corporate clients on a global scale.
+As a graphic designer and currently creative director at Werremeyer Creative in St. Louis, Hartman has helped market nonprofit and corporate clients on a global scale.
 Throughout his career, Hartman received numerous design awards and has been featured in design publications for his work.
-In addition, he has served as a board member for the Edwardsville Arts Center for the past ten years and is a past National Board Member of AIGA, The Professional Association for Design.
+In addition, he has served as a board member for the hyper-local Edwardsville Arts Center, and globally as a National Board Member of AIGA, The Professional Association for Design.

 Re-engaging his inner painter

 In 2013, Hartman’s love for painting began to resurface.
 Inspired by realist painters like Edward Hopper and Wayne Theibauld, Hartman began painting personal scenes and still lifes that spotlight his greatest passions – his love for his family, his love for his community, and his love for food.
 His paintings of everyday items, like a wind mill at an area apple orchard or the place setting at his favorite bar, and family outings, such as visits to the local custard stand and barber shop, resonate with fans.